KhoiNguyen1001/I2C_library/I2C_Scanner/readme.md

 - Works with any STM32 series that supports HAL.

 ## Configuration
-- Update the HAL include in I2C_scanner.h for your target MCU family:
+- Update the HAL include in I2C_scanner.h for your target MCU family

 	#include "stm32f4xx_hal.h"   // e.g., stm32f1xx_hal.h for F1 series